-No information has been provided to date by plan formulation regarding the necessity for any facility relocations in the project area.
-Further engineering and design work will refine requirements for facility relocations during subsequent phases of the study and Pre-Construction Engineering and Design (PED), if approved for implementation.
-Because the objectives and aims of this project are for environmental restoration, riparian habitat and similar benefits, the approach taken during feasibility is to leave utilities, river and bridge crossings and infrastructure in place, and that the engineering and design for riparian restoration will "work around" and consider the constraints of all existing infrastructure.
-The project is aimed at producing the maximum outputs for restoration and wished to minimize or avoid altogether unneeded expenditures to replace or relocate existing utility infrastructure
+Preliminary review of existing utility maps did not reveal significant conflicts which would result in utility relocations in the project area.
+Further engineering and design work would refine requirements for facility relocations during subsequent phases of the study and Pre-Construction Engineering and Design (PED), if approved for implementation.
+Because the objectives and aims of this project are for ecosystem restoration, riparian habitat and similar benefits, the approach taken during feasibility is to leave utilities, river and bridge crossings and infrastructure in place.
+The engineering and design for riparian restoration would "work around" and consider the constraints of all existing infrastructure.
+The project is aimed at producing the maximum outputs for ecosystem restoration while minimizing or avoiding unneeded expenditures to replace or relocate existing utility infrastructure.